dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 Language is a program that defines a network operating system of sorts.
-It's a probabilistic program that defines all the ways that ideas can be invoked in others towards the convergence of abstractions across the minds of individuals.
+It's a probabilistic program that defines all the ways that ideas can be invoked in others towards (both creating and leveraging) the convergence of abstractions across the minds of individuals.
 Our human minds are airgapped, like secure computers with zero networking infrastructure to connect them.

 <a name="the-difference-between-man-and-animal-is-primarily-noological" />